mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 ### Analysis

-Let's assess each piece of feedback and why I personlly think that they're bad/ok/good.
+Let's assess each piece of feedback and why I personally think that they're bad/ok/good.

 -  **Bad feedback** critiques code, but doesn't offer a better direction.

-    Critique without constructive direction is just complaining, and adds to the author's burden.
+    Critique without constructive direction is just complaining, and adds constraint to the author without also helping with momentum.

 -  **OK feedback** provides direction.